Table of Contents

 Why Migrate to HTTPS?

-HTTPS is currently a widely used application layer protocol over the World Wide Web, and here are several reasons why you should migrate to HTTPS.
+HTTPS is currently a widely used application layer protocol on the World Wide Web, and there are several reasons to migrate to HTTPS.

-• Hacking a website running on the HTTP protocol is as easy as installing a browser plugin.
-If your site is hacked, then an intruder can steal your login credentials and much sensitive information.
-The intruder can also inject malicious code and Trojan Horse viruses, which can destroy your website visitor’s experience and can also damage the trust of a user in your business.
+Hacking a website running on the HTTP protocol is as easy as installing a browser plugin.
+If your site is hacked, an intruder can steal your login credentials and sensitive information.
+The intruder can also inject malicious code and Trojan Horse viruses, destroying your website visitor’s experience and damaging a user's trust in your business.

-• HTTPS is more secure, and it is highly recommended to have an SSL certificate and to run your websites and eCommerce stores on HTTPS as they are processing sensitive information so any flaw in this system can cause calamity.
-Moreover, many browsers generate warnings if the connection between a browser and website is unsecured, which can lead to users’s not being confident in doing business on your website.
+HTTPS is more secure, and it is highly recommended that you have an SSL certificate and run your websites and eCommerce stores on HTTPS.
+These websites process sensitive information, so any flaw in this system can cause calamity.
+Moreover, many browsers generate warnings if the connection between a browser and a website is unsecured, which can lead to users not being confident in doing business on your website.

-• The ranking boost may sound a good increment for your business when your website is running on HTTPS, as Google gives preference to secures websites running on HTTPS than unsecured websites running on HTTP.
+The ranking boost may sound good for your business when your website is running on HTTPS, as Google prefers secure websites running on HTTPS over unsecured websites running on HTTP.

-• Google Analytics is one of the world’s great analytics services.
-Still, it can show wrong referral statistics if any user is coming on your HTTP website from the HTTPS website because that traffic is treated as the “Direct Traffic.”
-But, if someone goes from the HTTPS website to the HTTPS website, then only the correct referral statistics can be obtained, and you can easily keep track of referral statistics.
+Google Analytics is one of the world’s great analytics services.
+Still, it can show wrong referral statistics if any user is coming on your HTTP website from the HTTPS website because that traffic is treated as “Direct Traffic.”
+However, if someone goes from the HTTPS website to the HTTPS website, only the correct referral statistics can be obtained, and you can easily keep track of referral statistics.

 How to Redirect HTTP to HTTPS

-Here are a few steps that can help your website to redirect to HTTPS.
+Here are a few steps that can help redirect your website to HTTPS using the Cloudways Platform.
+Alternatively, you can also watch the video below:

 A dialog box will appear asking for confirmation so after reading the disclaimer, click Yes to proceed with implementing the redirection.

-Clear your browser’s cache and cookies, purge the Varnish cache and restart the Apache web server via Cloudways Platform.
+Here are a few simple steps to verify the HTTPS redirection on your website.
+First, clear your browser’s cache and cookies, purge the Varnish cache, and restart the Apache web server via Cloudways Platform.

-It's time to verify if all the changes are made successfully.
-You can use any third-party tool such as WhyNoPadlock to see if your website is successfully forcing HTTPS redirection.
+You can use a third-party tool such as WhyNoPadlock to see if your website is successfully forcing HTTPS redirection.

-Additionally, you can also check the redirect map using a third-party tool called Varvy.
-You will see the HTTP status code 301 redirect, showing the redirection of your website from HTTP to HTTPS.
-Here, an HTTP status code 301 Moved Permanently refers to 301 permanent redirect.
+Additionally, you can check the redirect map using a third-party tool called Redirect Checker.
+You will see the HTTP status code 301 redirect, which shows your website's redirection from HTTP to HTTPS.
+An HTTP status code 301 Moved Permanently refers to a 301 permanent redirect.

-Now you can open your website with HTTP, but all your website requests will be served with HTTPS every time.
-There are some other safety measures that Cloudways recommend you should take after installing an SSL certificate besides HTTPS redirection.
+Now, you can open your website with HTTP, but all your website requests will be served with HTTPS every time.
+There are some other safety measures that we recommend you should take after installing an SSL certificate besides HTTPS redirection.

 That’s it!
 We hope this tutorial was helpful.
 If you need any help, then feel free to search your query on Cloudways Support Center or contact us via chat (Need a Hand > Send us a Message).
 Alternatively, you can also create a support ticket.